 It’s also important to understand regional holidays.
 Simple Google searches will teach you a lot about the peak vacation times for regions around the world.
 For example, February is a great time to fly standby in the Western Hemisphere; however, in Asia, families take time off to celebrate the Chinese New Year.
 You’ll be in for a rude awakening if you land in Hong Kong and expect to find a cheap last-minute hotel or open seats on an inter-Asia flight.
 On my blog, Cleared List, I post a few suggestions for off-peak standby destinations for each upcoming month.
 Rove.me is another excellent resource.
 This website suggests the best countries to visit based on climate and activities during the dates you select.

 Speaking of China, countries with visa requirements make great standby destinations.
-Most people don’t want to pay the up-front cost of obtaining a tourist visa, so you’ll be competing with fewer standbys for the remaining seats on flights to places such as Beijing, Rio de Janeiro, and St. Petersburg.
+Most people don’t want to pay the up-front cost of obtaining a tourist visa, so you’ll compete with fewer standbys for the remaining seats on flights to places such as Beijing, Rio de Janeiro, and St. Petersburg.

 Summer Palace, Beijing Link: How to non-rev to China

-Destinations in the mid-latitudes such as Southeast Asia and Central America, typically have a dry season and a wet season.
+Destinations in the mid-latitudes, such as Southeast Asia and Central America, typically have a dry season and a wet season.
 If you can handle a little bit of rain, the wet season is a great time to experience these places with plenty of open seats, cheap hotel deals, and fewer crowds.
-Do some research as rainy season varies by place and time from a casual afternoon shower to dangerous monsoon downpours.
+Do some research, as the rainy season varies by place and time, from a casual afternoon shower to dangerous monsoon downpours.
 The transition period between these two seasons, known as the “shoulder season,” is another great time to visit tropical destinations.

 Lake Atitlan, Guatemala on a drizzly morning